 Having explained that, let us look at the biggest mobile wireless carriers in the USA.

 Verizon Wireless is a CDMA network with national service and coverage.
-It is also the largest mobile wireless carrier in United States.
+It is also the largest telecom company and mobile wireless carrier in United States.
 Beyond its CDMA network, Verizon also offers 4G coverage across the country and is one of the first operators to deploy 5G service in the United States.

 Verizon offers both contract and prepaid phone services.
 What kind of contract phones can you get from Verizon?
 As the largest wireless carrier in the United States, pretty much any kind.
 Even better is the fact that Verizon offers dual-mode cell phones and handsets that support both CDMA and GSM mobile standards.
 That means that a Verizon phone is likely to be usable outside of North America.